Third Party Evaluation of UNICEF’s Support of Water Establishments - UNICEF

 Objectives:

-The assessment had several key objectives:
+The assignment had several key objectives:

 • To critically assess the relevance, effectiveness, coherence, and sustainability of UNICEF’s support to the WEs during the 2017-2022 country program.